HowDoIGitHelp/CMSC23MDNotes/mdNotes/functional_programming/functional_programming_basics.md

 \lambda y. \text{add }x y
 $$

-[^backslash_labda]: In fact, the reason why Haskell syntax uses the `\` character to represent lambda expressions is because this is your keyboard's best physical approximation of the Greek letter $\lambda$.
+[^backslash_lambda]: In fact, the reason why Haskell syntax uses the `\` character to represent lambda expressions is because this is your keyboard's best physical approximation of the Greek letter $\lambda$.

 [^plus]: Extra note: "$+$" does not exist in the universe of lambda calculus so instead what's used here is a reference to a lambda calculus abstraction called "$\text{add}$".